Zenatech Enters The Drone Sensor And Components Market Establishing A New Taiwan Subsidiary To Win More US Defense Contracts For Its AI Drones

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Ontario, Oct.
-29, 2024 (GLOBE NEWSWIRE) -- ZenaTech, Inc. (Nasdaq: ZENA) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, today announced it will establish a new company in Taiwan to manufacture drone sensors and components for use in the drone products produced by its subsidiary ZenaDrone.
+TORONTO, Ontario – ZenaTech, Inc. (Nasdaq: ZENA) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, today announced it will establish a new company in Taiwan to manufacture drone sensors and components for use in the drone products produced by its subsidiary ZenaDrone.
 The new company, named Spider Vision Sensors Ltd., will ensure ZenaDrone's products are compliant with the US National Defense Authorization Act (NDAA), an important requirement for the company to win more business with the US Military.

 Spider Vision Sensors Ltd. will manufacture drone sensors, electronics, and components such LiDAR (Light Detection and Ranging), thermal, infrared, multi-spectral and hyper sensors, cameras, and PBCs (Printed Circuit Boards).
 Having in-house manufactured sensors and components will enable ZenaDrone to have a steady supply to fulfill customer orders and drone production needs at its Sharjah, UAE, and future Arizona-based drone manufacturing facilities.